 MODERN SLAVERY ACT TRANSPARENCY STATEMENT

-OUR BUSINESS AND SUPPLY CHAINOur group of companies has offices in the UK, US, UAE and Hong Kong and work with clients from the asset management, securities services, investment and corporate banking, reinsurance and private banking sectors in markets across Europe, Asia, the Middle East and the Americas.
-We provide analysis, planning and buying services to our clients; from print and digital media to sponsorship, social media, research, award, event, outdoor and mobile media.
-In doing so we appoint and buy services from third-party media suppliers (publishers and media owners) to supply their services to our clients.
+ABOUT US, OUR BUSINESS AND SUPPLY CHAINOur group of companies has offices in the UK, US, Hong Kong, and Australia and work with clients from the asset management securities services, investment and corporate banking, reinsurance and private banking sectors in markets across Europe, Asia and Australia to the Americas.
+We also work with high profile education institutions promoting undergraduate, postgraduate and professional qualifications.We provide analysis, planning and buying services to our clients; from print and digital media to sponsorship, social media, research, award, event, outdoor and mobile media.
+In doing so we appoint and buy services from third party media suppliers (publishers and media owners) to supply their services to our clients.
 We only make such purchases and appointments with the pre-approval of our clients.
-As a result, our supply chain comprises two types of supplier, (i) those who service Fundamental’s supply requirements across our offices including IT, research, facilities and professional services and (ii) those publishers and media owners who we appoint, with the pre-approval of our clients, to provide their services to Fundamental’s clients.
-These suppliers are diverse and spread throughout the geographies in which our clients advertise.
+As a result, our supply chain comprises two types of supplier, (i) those who service Fundamental’s operational requirements across our offices including IT, research, facilities and professional services and (ii) those publishers and media owners who we appoint, with the pre-approval of our clients, to provide their services to Fundamental’s clients.
+These media suppliers are diverse and spread throughout the geographies in which our clients advertise.